ZenExtensions/slack-models/README.md

-# slack-models
+# Slack Models
-Models for working with slack
+Models for working with slack.